 Here’s the process of how you should prove liability for a wrongful death case:

-Proving the defendant has breached the duty.
+• Proving the defendant breached the duty of care.
 If it’s shown that a duty of due care exists between the plaintiff and defendant, the plaintiff and their legal team will provide evidence that this duty was violated.
 Because it’s a civil case, the plaintiff must persuade the jury that their version of the events surrounding the care is at least 50% accurate.
 There is no “beyond a reasonable doubt” requirement in civil cases, as there is in criminal trials.

-Proving that damages resulted from the victim’s death.
+• Proving the victim’s death resulted in damages.
 The plaintiff, to establish liability, must show that the decedent and those who survive have been harmed.
 Medical expenses incurred due to the victim’s injuries before death, pain and suffering endured, loss of consortium, lost wages and future wages, funeral expenses, and other punitive damages are among these possible losses.

 If your loved one died due to another person’s or entity’s carelessness or misconduct, you might have a wrongful death claim.
 Parker & McConkie lawyers are here to help you with your wrongful death claim.
 Call Parker & McConkie today to speak with one of our Utah wrongful death attorneys for a free case consultation.

 Here are some of the reasons why you should choose Parker & McConkie to handle your Utah wrongful death case:

 The wrongful death statute of limitations in Utah is two years.
 But, there are times when extensions may be granted.
 An example is when the claimant is not of legal age when the death occurs or when it could not reasonably have been discovered that the wrongful act was caused by negligence until after the fact.